valencia21/valencia21.github.io/_posts/2022-06-08-statistical-rethinking-notes.markdown

 ### Quadratic Approximation

-Under regular conditions, the peak of a posterior distribution will be almost Gaussian or "normal" - like a bell curve.
-Therefore, the posterior distribution can be approximated by a Gaussian distribution.
-This is useful since it can be completely described by the location of the centre (mean) and spread (variance).
+Under regular conditions, the peak of a posterior distribution will be almost Gaussian or "normal" - the familiar bell curve distribution.
+Therefore, the entire posterior distribution can be approximated by a Gaussian distribution.
+This is useful since a Gaussian distribution can be completely described by the location of the centre (mean) and spread (variance).

 There are optimization algorithms to find the peak of the distribution.
 When you calculate the plausibility of different sets of parameter values, you can calculate the slope corresponding to that plausibility on the posterior distribution by taking the derivative.
 Since you assume the distribution to be Gaussian and know the slope, you have an understanding of possible values that will take you up or down the slope to reach the peak.
 When you find the peak, understanding the curvature around the peak should give a good approximation of the entire posterior distribution.

 Quadratic approximation often requires larger sample sizes, and can even remain inaccurate at thousands of samples.
 In that case, you may need to use another approximation.